Domestic terrorism

 Domestic terrorism or homegrown terrorism is a form of terrorism in which victims "within a country are targeted by a perpetrator with the same citizenship" as the victims.
-There are many definitions of terrorism, and none of them are universally accepted.
-The United States Department of State defined terrorism in 2003 as "premeditated, politically motivated violence perpetrated against noncombatant targets by subnational groups or clandestine agents, usually intended to influence an audience."
-However, the U.S. government cannot charge someone with domestic terrorism because no such criminal law exists.
+There are various different definitions of terrorism, with no universal agreement about it.

+Unlike domestic terrorism, state terrorism is that perpetrated by nation states, but is not considered such by the state conducting it, making legality a grey area.

 Definition

 While there are many potential definitions of domestic terrorism, it is largely defined as terrorism in which the perpetrator targets his/her own country.
 Enders defines domestic terrorism as "homegrown in which the venue, target, and perpetrators are all from the same country."
 The term "homegrown terrorism" stems from jihadi terrorism against Westerners.
 Wilner and Dobouloz described homegrown terrorism as "autonomously organized radicalized Westerners with little direct assistance from transnational networks, usually organized within the home or host country, and targets fellow nationals."

 The Congressional Research Service report, American Jihadist Terrorism: Combatting a Complex Threat, describes homegrown terrorism as a “terrorist activity or plots perpetuated within the United States or abroad by American citizens, permanent legal residents, or visitors radicalized largely within the United States.”
+The United States Department of State defined terrorism in 2003 as "premeditated, politically motivated violence perpetrated against noncombatant targets by subnational groups or clandestine agents, usually intended to influence an audience."
+However, the U.S. government cannot charge someone with domestic terrorism because no such criminal law exists.